ace13/LD35/README.md

-LD35
+Elements SHMUP
 =====

-A repository for my Ludum Dare 35 entry.
+In this repository is the code for my Ludum Dare 35 project, a top-down twin stick shooter involving the shifting of elements to defeat your enemies.

 Dependencies
 ============